[Last updated October 11, 2019]

 - The XLSForm specification does not accept spaces in the name of a repeat.
 This is a problem when you have a related table in your feature layer that includes spaces in the name.
 If you encounter this you can do two things: One is obviously to delete the repeat group from your survey all together.
 If you cannot delete the repeat then you can ask the owner of the feature service to publish the feature service again, eliminating the space in the name of the related table.
 Of course this may not be possible in many cases, but I bring this up because changing the name of a layer in the feature layer does not imply changing the name of the table in the database.
 All you need to do is to change the name of the layer in the table of contents in ArcGIS Desktop and publish again.

 - The XLSForm specification does not like spaces in the name column of the choices worksheet: This will be a problem when you have coded values in a domain that include spaces in them.
 Fortunately, you will only get a warning when validating your XLSForm in Connect.
-You will actually be able to publish your survey with no problem.
+You will actually be able to publish your survey with no problem, but it is not good practice to use spaces.
 It is also technically possible to encounter coded values in domains that exceed the maximum length of 32 characters allowed by choice names.

 Some tips and other things to be aware of: